-It's 8.30 in the morning and I'm meeting my friend and colleague from Yumping David.
-We are at -2ºC and we are preparing to head to Villafranca del Castillo, where a busy morning awaits us in the middle of the Airsoft field.
+It's 8:30 in the morning and I've arranged to meet my friend and Yumping colleague David.
+It's -2°C and we're about to head to Villafranca del Castillo, where we've got an action-packed morning waiting at an airsoft field.

 Teamwork

-• Do not shoot at a distance less than 5 meters.
-If you come across someone at that distance or less, you will have to shout "dead" to eliminate them.
-Obviously it's something they wouldn't do in a real war...
+• No shooting at less than 5 metres distance.
+If you encounter someone at or below this range, you must shout "hit" to eliminate them.
+Obviously not something you'd do in real warfare...

 Sharpening the aim